 Item Description IP Address The IP address that is assigned to the router.
 Subnet Mask The subnet mask that is assigned to the router.
 Default Gateway The IP address for the default gateway that the router communicates with.
+DHCP Server The IP address for the Dynamic Host Configuration Protocol server that provides the TCP/IP configuration for all the computers that are connected to the router.
 DNS Server The IP address of the Domain Name Service server that provides translation of network names to IP addresses.
+Lease Obtained The date and time that the lease was obtained.
+Lease Expires The date and time that the lease will expire.